This was first published in the print edition of Manushi Journal, Issue no. 153 of 2006.

 Harming Consumer Interests: Even if we were to take the arguments put forth by shop owners and traders at face value, it is clear that they are acting against the interests of the ordinary consumer.
 They are using the power of the State machinery to wipe out competition offered by street traders and thereby deny the consumers access to low-priced goods.

-By ordering the removal of vendors our city markets are not likely to become vendor free.
+By ordering the removal of vendors our city markets are not likely to become vendor-free.
 Once genuine vendors are driven out through police action, shopkeepers in most parts of Delhi use a clever game plan to exploit the illegal status of vendors.
 This includes the following:

 - Hire an unemployed man on a minimal salary to vend the wares of their own shop while giving the appearance that it is a vending stall so that the customer is duped into believing that the goods being sold are likely to be lower in price.

 - Charge exorbitant rents from the old vendors for allowing them to sit outside their shops and for offering them a space to keep their goods at night as well as hide their goods when the MCD or police come on a Clearance Operation.
 In Chandni Chowk, Nehru Place, Karol Bagh, and other such popular high volume markets, shopkeepers charge anything from Rs.3000 per month to Rs.15,000 per month for being allowed to use a small corner in front of the shop or put up a display board or even a stall with a small box in front for selling small items like mobile phones, calculators, refill cartridges.
-Because of their “illegal” status, these and other forms of extortionist pay offs thus siphon off a large part of the vendors’ income.
+Because of their “illegal” status, these and other forms of extortionist payoffs thus siphon off a large part of the vendors’ income.
 In most cases, a vendor ends up paying far higher amounts per square foot space than traders are paying for full-fledged shops.
-The costs of this illegal subletting of public spaces by shop owners is borne by consumers who end up paying much higher prices for the same goods.
+The costs of this illegal subletting of public spaces by shop owners are borne by consumers who end up paying much higher prices for the same goods.

-Who Creates Chaos? : The chaos and squalor one witnesses on most of our public streets is often used as an excuse for removing vendors.
+Who Creates Chaos?: The chaos and squalor one witnesses on most of our public streets is often used as an excuse for removing vendors.
 However, a close look reveals that it is a deliberate creation of the municipal agencies and the police.
 Firstly, due to corruption and mismanagement, large parts of the development funds are siphoned off so that the city does not have proper roads or footpaths.
 Thereafter, municipal and police officials encourage vendors to put up their stalls in a chaotic manner which in turn gives them the justification for routine Clearance Operations that keep their terror alive.
 Those who cannot pay hefty bribes are pushed to obscure spots and those willing to pay big amounts are allowed to take prime spots – even if it means obstructing traffic and pedestrian movement.

 Draconian laws against vending and brutal police action have never succeeded in making the vendors disappear.
-All it does is to strengthen the hold of extortionist mafias and antisocial elements that prey on these hard working people.
+All it does is to strengthen the hold of extortionist mafias and antisocial elements that prey on these hard-working people.
 Their numbers have kept increasing over the years despite keeping them in terror by trapping them in a web of illegality.

 The Order overlooks the fact that our towns and cities cannot run without hawkers.
 At a very conservative estimate, the sales turnover of hawkers in Delhi alone stands at more than Rs 3,182 crores while the all India figure is at the very least Rs 86,383 crores.
 These figures have been arrived on the basis of micro surveys to assess the expenditure per household for different strata of families in urban areas in making purchases from vendors.
-Families earning less than Rs 3,000 per month make purchases worth at least Rs 800 per month from street vendors; families earning between Rs 3,000- 15,000 per month buy things worth Rs 1,000 per month from hawkers while families earning above Rs 15,000 per month spend no less that Rs 1,200 per month on purchases from vendors.
+Families earning less than Rs 3,000 per month make purchases worth at least Rs 800 per month from street vendors; families earning between Rs 3,000- 15,000 per month buy things worth Rs 1,000 per month from hawkers while families earning above Rs 15,000 per month spend no less than Rs 1,200 per month on purchases from vendors.
 These figures are highly conservative.
 In actual fact, both the poor and the rich spend far more than these figures.
-The monthly expenditure of an upper middle class family on fruit and vegetables is no less than Rs 3,000 per month.
-Even the poor spend much more that Rs 800 per month because they make almost all their purchases from street vendors.
+The monthly expenditure of an upper-middle-class family on fruit and vegetables is no less than Rs 3,000 per month.
+Even the poor spend much more than Rs 800 per month because they make almost all their purchases from street vendors.
 Male migrants from a poor family, take almost all their meals from street hawkers, spending on an average Rs 1,000 to 1,500 per month on food alone.

 History of Broken Promises: Manushi’s espousal of the cause of vendors led to the announcement of a New Policy for Delhi’s Street Vendors in August 2001 by no one less than the then Prime Minister of India.
 This policy clearly said that the license– quota system had led to massive rackets.
 Therefore, there should be a simple registration policy for vendors; it clearly enunciated a new policy paradigm: municipal authorities should have no right to refuse a vending license to a person who is willing to pay the designated licensing fee.
 (See issue No. 125 and www. manushiindia.org for details of the PM’s New Policy Note).